-\item \emph{Triple indexing data structures.} Indexes built over the set of triples should allows fast access to data for processing potentially complex SPARQL queries involving large sequences of \emph{triple selection patterns} over the RDF graph \cite{RDFSurvey,RDFSurvey2}.
+\item \emph{Triple indexing data structures.} Indexes built over the set of triples should allow fast access to data for processing complex SPARQL queries involving large sequences of \emph{triple selection patterns} over RDF graphs \cite{RDFSurvey,RDFSurvey2}.

-\item \emph{Query-planning algorithms.} An effective query-planning algorithm has to find a suitable order to the set of atomic selection patterns that are needed to solve a SPARQL query, in order to speed up its execution and optimize expensive join operations~\cite{RDF3x,RDF3xjournal,TripleBit}. \end{itemize}
+\item \emph{Query-planning algorithms.} An effective query-planning algorithm has to find a suitable order to the set of atomic selection patterns that are needed to solve a SPARQL query, in order to speed up its execution and optimize expensive join operations~\cite{RDF3x,RDF3xjournal,TripleBit}.